saeziae/saeziae/README.md

 - 👩‍🎓 Majoring in language, not computer science.

-- ⭐ Interested in linguistics, NLP and ML, and other things.
+- ⭐ Interested in linguistics, NLP, and other things.

-- ⌨️ Python PHP Rust
+- ⌨️ Python PHP Rust <del>Php is the best language in the world</del>

-- 💻 Panasonic CF-SZ5, wanting an ARM PC.
+- Wanting an ARM PC.

  - Manjaro user.